GianRomani/Notes/Evaluation metrics/Coherence.md

 5.  **_C_npmi_** is an enhanced version of the C_uci coherence using the normalized pointwise mutual information (NPMI)
 6.  **_C_a_** is baseed on a context window, a pairwise comparison of the top words and an indirect confirmation measure that uses normalized pointwise mutual information (NPMI) and the cosine similarity

+C_v is not recommended since there are some know [issues](https://github.com/dice-group/Palmetto/issues/12) associated with it.
 The higher the scores obtained for the metrics the better is our topic model.

 ## References